USPaiva/bombcrypto-bcbot/README.md

 It is fully open source and free, compatible with Windows and Ubuntu.

-support for multiaccount for windows and Ubuntu coming soon
+support for multiaccount for windows and Ubuntu coming soon.

 ## 🎁 Donation:
 ### BUSD/BCOIN (BEP20):